mikearcaro/AreaProfileCorrelation/README.md

 # AreaProfileCorrelation
-MATLAB function that runs the fMRI Area Profile correlation analysis reported in Arcaro &amp; Livinsgtone 2017 A hierarchical, retinotopic proto-organization of the primate visual system at birth
+MATLAB function that runs the fMRI Area Profile correlation analysis reported in Arcaro &amp; Livingstone 2017 A hierarchical, retinotopic proto-organization of the primate visual system at birth

 Run AreaProfileCorr.m to run demo.
 A demo dataset is included to illustrate the analysis.